NextronSystems/log-analysis-manual/usage/wmipersistence.rst

 WMIPersistence
 ==============

-It is difficult to detect malicious WMI persistence objects.
+It is difficult to detect malicious **WMIPersistence** objects.
 The detection methods are based on whitelists and a blacklist with keywords from APT reports.
 The whitelists are extended every time our analysts detect false positives in a customer's environment.
 The black lists are extended every time an APT report states a certain WMI persistence method with specific event filer or event file name.

 References
 ----------